This page contains general information about building consents along with advice about whether a consent is needed or

 Full details are contained in schedule 1 of the Building Act 2004, follow the link below.

 Building Act 2004, Schedule 1 (NZ Legislation website) Opens in a new window.

 Although a building consent is not needed for exempt building works, your project will still need to meet the requirements of any other regulations such as the District Plan.
 You must obtain any required permissions or consents before work starts on your project.

 To find out about our District Plan, follow the link below.

 Application for exemptions

 Complete the application form and submit it to us.
 Work may not start until approval has been granted.
 If approval is not granted then you will need a building consent before any work can start.
 Applications are assessed individually and we suggest you contact us for advice before submitting your application.

 To download the application form, follow the link below.

 A schedule is an inventory of a building's specified systems and is generally related to commercial properties.
 It includes the location of systems within the building and inspection, testing and maintenance procedures for those systems.
 Once the systems have been confirmed, a draft Compliance Schedule is issued with the building consent and the final Compliance Schedule is issued with the Code Compliance Certificate at the end of the project.

-The Compliance Schedule can be updated at any time by the building owner or Council but usually the update is related to the application for a building consent.
+The Compliance Schedule can be amended at any time by the building owner or Council but usually the amendment is related to the application for a building consent.